 \begin{theorem} Let $\Ga=\langle S\mid R\rangle$ be a finitely presented group with two ends.
 Any Cayley graph $G$ of $\Ga$ with degree $3$ or more satisfies $\mu(G) \ge \phi$. \end{theorem}

-We turn to our main result for $\infty$-ended Cayley graphs of finitely generated groups $\Ga=\langle S \mid R\rangle$, as given in Theorem \ref{thm:minimal}.
-As usual, we consider only finite generating sets $S$ with $\id \notin S$ and which are \emph{symmetric} in that $S=S^{-1}$.
-A symmetric set of generators $S$ is called \emph{minimal} if no proper subset is a generator set.
+We have only partial results for $\infty$-ended Cayley graphs of finitely generated groups $\Ga=\langle S \mid R\rangle$, as given in Theorem \ref{thm:minimal}.
+As usual, we consider only finite generator sets $S$ with $\id \notin S$ and which are \emph{symmetric} in that $S=S^{-1}$.
+A generator set $S$ is called \emph{minimal} if no proper subset is a generator set.
 Stallings \cite{Stall1,Stall2} proved that a group with two or infinitely many ends is either an HNN extension or an amalgamated product (see Section \ref{sec:mult} for further details, and for an explanation of the above terms).
 The proof of Theorem \ref{thm:minimal} is found in Section \ref{sec:pf-infty}.

-\begin{theorem} Let $\Gamma$ be a finitely generated group with infinitely many ends.
-There exists a minimal symmetric set of generators $S$ such that the Cayley graph $G$ of $\Gamma$ with respect to $S$ has connective constant satisfying $\mu(G)\geq \phi$. \end{theorem}